This article is about surrogacy statistics collected in 2021-2022.

 How do surrogates and intended parents find each other?

 It’s the biggest question for anyone engaging in surrogacy in Australia – how do we find a surrogate or intended parents?
-In 2021, about 65% of my clients had found each other within existing networks – friends and family mostly.
-The other 35% of my clients found each other on social media, particularly on dedicated Facebook groups such as the Australian Surrogacy Community.
+Between 2021 and 2023, 78% of my clients had found each other within existing networks – friends and family mostly.
+The other 22% of my clients found each other on social media, particularly on dedicated Facebook groups such as the Australian Surrogacy Community.

 .